cpoms/innkeeper/README.md

 ## Tenants on different servers

-Apartment supports tenant-based sharding at the application level.
+Innkeeper supports tenant-based sharding at the application level.
 The `switch`, `create`, and `drop` methods all support full database configurations (as a hash) as well as tenant names.
 In fact, even when you pass a tenant name, it gets resolved to a full configuration using the configured `tenant_resolver`.
 If you wish to switch to a tenant on a different host, you can pass the full config with the host key.

-Apartment will compare the config to it's current one and work out whether it needs to switch host, database, schema, etc, and only do the minimal switch.
+Innkeeper will compare the config to it's current one and work out whether it needs to switch host, database, schema, etc, and only do the minimal switch.
 For tenants (databases for mysql, schemas for pg) on the same host, the switch will be a lightweight 'local' switch, which is one that occurs as a SQL query only,